stuartsierra/clojure-hadoop/README.txt

-COMPILING (OPTIONAL)
+COMPILING (optional for layers 1-3, required for layer 4)

-1. Create a "lib" directory in the same directory as this file and copy the JARs listed above into it.
+1. Create a "lib" directory (in the same directory as this README) and copy the JARs listed above into it.

 2. Run "ant"